S3-Software-IP/monorepo/README.md

 'SpottedCharts'

-### What?
+## What?

-SpottedCharts is an application made to give users more insight into their listening activites, favourites songs, artists and genres.
+SpottedCharts is an application made to give users more insight into their listening activities, favourites songs, artists and genres.
 Features (W.I.P):

 - Your historical rankings of songs, artists & genres.
 - See your top 50 songs, artists & genres.